Australian Share Market

 Summary TABLE

-1988 to 2011
+1988 to 2018

-The table at right is a summary of the bull markets over the last 2+ decades.
+The table at right is a summary list

 How do we identify the start and end of a bull market?
 For this exercise, we have eyeballed the price chart, and made a judgement call about the start of the bull market period at a significant market low.
 And the bull market has ended at the last High before a decline of at least 10%.